 TIRE OR VEHICLE FIRE: Use plenty of water - FLOOD it!
 If water is not available, use CO2, dry chemical or dirt.
-If possible, and WITHOUT RISK, use unmanned hose holders or monitor nozzles from maximum distance to prevent fire from spreading to cargo area.
+If possible, and WITHOUT RISK, use unmanned master stream devices or monitor nozzles from maximum distance to prevent fire from spreading to cargo area.
 Pay special attention to tire fires as re-ignition may occur.
 Stand by, at a safe distance, with extinguisher ready for possible re-ignition.
-(ERG, 2016)
+(ERG, 2020)

-ELIMINATE all ignition sources (no smoking, flares, sparks or flames in immediate area).
+ELIMINATE all ignition sources (no smoking, flares, sparks or flames) from immediate area.
 All equipment used when handling the product must be grounded.
 Do not touch or walk through spilled material.

-SMALL SPILL: Flush area with flooding quantities of water.
+SMALL SPILL: Flush area with large amounts of water.

 AEGLs (Acute Exposure Guideline Levels)No AEGL information available.

 ERPGs (Emergency Response Planning Guidelines)No ERPG information available.